6 Funny Star Wars Movie Names That Almost Happened

 Shipping Title: The Doll House

 By the time Star Wars: Episode I arrived at theaters in 1999, the hype around the saga had reached record levels.
-Director George Lucas didn’t want any eager fans to leak spoilers, though, so he assigned a secret shipping name to each film.
-The Phantom Menace, for example, was deceptively labeled The Doll House when it was delivered to cinemas.
+Director George Lucas didn’t want any eager fans to leak spoilers, though, so he assigned a secret Star Wars movie name to each film.
+The Star Wars movie title for The Phantom Menace, for example, was deceptively labeled The Doll House when it was delivered to cinemas.
 And when Episode II: Attack of the Clones was shipped, they called it Cue Ball.
-(By the way, every true fan should know these Star Wars quotes by heart.)
+By the way, every true fan should know these Star Wars quotes by heart.